xavierchia/xavierchia.github.io/_posts/2022-05-12-founder-reads.md

 categories: lists
 ---

-There are exactly three kinds of entrepreneurial content I find useful:
+There are three kinds of entrepreneurial content I find useful:

 • Earned Insights.
 (I did X. Here's what I learned.)
 • Deep Profiles.
 (He/She/They did X. Here's how.)